mjakeman/lasem/README.md

 The API Reference can be generated with `-Ddocs=enabled`.

 Tests can be built with `-Dtests=enabled`.

+The demo viewer can be built with `-Ddemo=enabled`.

 ## Summary
 Lasem aims to be a C/GObject based SVG/Mathml renderer and editor, supporting CSS